Voicebox: Text-Guided Multilingual Universal Speech Generation at Scale: Experiment

 \paragraph{Training} VB-En/VB-Multi audio models are trained for 500K/750K updates with an effective batch size of 240K frames.
 For training efficiency, audio length is capped at 1,600 frames and chunked randomly if the length exceeds this threshold.
 Duration models are trained for 600K updates with an effective batch size of 60K frames.
 The Adam~\citep{Kingma2014AdamAM} optimizer is used with a peak learning rate of 1e-4, linearly warmed up for 5K steps and linearly decays over the rest of training.
 For audio models, we clip the gradient norm to 0.2 for training stability.
 The audio/duration sequence is masked with $p_{\text{drop}}=0.3/0.2$, and otherwise a segment of $r\%$ sequence length is masked, where $r \sim \mathcal{U}[70,100]/\mathcal{U}[10,100]$. $p_{\text{uncond}}$ is set to $0.2$ for audio/duration models.

 \paragraph{Inference} The \texttt{torchdiffeq}~\citep{torchdiffeq} package is used, which implements both fixed and adaptive step ODE solvers.
-By default, the midpoint solver is used with a step size of 0.0625.
-The resulting NFE is 64/32 with/without classifier-free guidance.
+By default, the midpoint solver is used with a step size of 0.0625 (NFE=32).
 The regression duration model is used by default.
 Silence at both ends are trimmed to 0.1 second max.

 \paragraph{Baselines} We consider three baselines: 1) VALL-E~\citep{Wang2023NeuralCL}, SOTA for English zero-shot TTS trained on Librilight.
 2) YourTTS~\citep{Casanova2021YourTTSTZ}, SOTA multilingual (English, French, and Portuguese) zero-shot TTS model trained on VCTK, LibriTTS, TTS-Portugese~\citep{casanova2022tts}, and M-AILABS French.
 It is a flow-based model adapted from VITS~\citep{Kim2021ConditionalVA} using a pre-trained multilingual speaker embedder for voice conditioning.
 3) A3T~\citep{Bai2022A3TAA}, SOTA for NAR speech editing and infilling trained with a regression loss on VCTK.
 We also consider Demucs~\citep{defossez2020real}, a SOTA speech enhancement model trained with regression and adversarial losses for denoising experiments. \cref{tab:baseline_capabilities} summarizes the tasks each baseline is capable of solving.